top of page

 We pressure bleed our salmon right after bringing it on board.
 To pressure bleed our fish we cut a slit in the small artery behind the gills and insert a small pipet hose that pumps fresh seawater through the fish for at least one minute.
 This flushes out all of the blood while preserving the firm texture of the flesh.
 Flushing the blood takes away the fishy taste that you may have noticed in other salmon and helps it stay fresh in your freezer much longer.

 The box itself is 15" x 10" x 6".
 A standard, over the fridge freezer could fit 4 boxes.
-If you take the salmon out of the box and keep it in the bag, you could fit around 6 boxes.
+If you take the salmon out of the box and keep it in the bag, you could fit over 60 lbs (or 6 boxes).
 Our suggestion is to buy a chest freezer and then you won't have to worry about it.
-Plus, chest freezers tend to keep everything frozen at a lower temperature which increases freezer longevity and freshness.
+Plus, chest freezers keep everything frozen at a lower temperature which increases freezer longevity and freshness.

 All of our fish is hand filleted at a small scale, locally owned processor.
 The salmon that you see that is boneless has been processed at a large plant, and although having no bones can be nice, the de-boning actually reduces the quality of the fillets by tearing up the flesh, making the texture squishier.
 We choose to keep the bones in to preserve the texture of the fish and ensure that it stays fresh in your freezer for longer.